lowleveldesign/process-governor/README.md

 Below you may find a list of people who contributed to this project.
 Thank you!

+- @beevvy - an issue report and a fix for a bug with the environment variables
-- @weidingerhp - idea of environment variables for a process and CLR profiler setup
+- @weidingerhp - an idea of environment variables for a process and CLR profiler setup

 ## Links